joush007/joush007.github.io/index.md

 Although this is only a small amount that I have read this week, I will read more about it next week and mess around with it to get a greater understanding of how the internet works to send and receive information from different sources, like how you're reading this blog post right now, there was a lot of stuff happening to get this page on your screen to read what I have to say about what I'm learning.

 Sorry that this is only a short blog post, but there wasn't too much to look at in terms of the amount of research I was able to do in the time period.
 In retrospect I could've looked at more information outside of class and been ahead of the work.
 Then again, either way I'm going to go through the information and read and understand it.
-All in all though, this is a nice to the **intro to web dev specifically** (As the data science and web dev were sharing work previously and are now starting to split off into their own things).
+All in all though, this is a nice start to the specific Web Dev course and is providing a useful starting point to what I need to know for Web Dev.

 # Logic Circuits and Object Oriented Programming - Research and understanding
 ## Data Science